 However, my advice is to get a basic wreath that you can change up.
 All of these items are removable, so when I decide to go with a different theme later down the road, I can change it up again.

 This year I wanted to coordinate with my tree and hang it in the living room next to the tree.
 Since I have an antler theme going, the resin deer head was the perfect find.
-It was on sale last year and after Christmas, I intend to keep him out and maybe hang him in a different location.
+I found this guy at Hobby Lobby.
+He was on sale last year and after Christmas and I intend to keep him out and maybe hang him in a different location.
 I painted his antlers with gold metallic paint that I have used before.
+This little bottle of gold paint has been such a good investment.
+I have used it for several projects.
+You can find it at Home Depot.
 (See this gold paint on my reinvented TV cabinet here.)

 I bought this basic grapevine wreath many years ago and I have changed it’s look several times.
+It came from Hobby Lobby.
 I put this one together with decorations I already had.
 The only thing I really added were some berry picks I had in my stash of decor that I wasn’t using.
 There are red, gold, and silver berries.
 I tied a bow from the same ribbon I used on the top of the tree and attached it with some wire.
+The ribbon I also found at Hobby Lobby.

 I say keep it simple, at least on the wreath.
 Go all out on everything else.
 (See the rest of my Christmas Decorations here.)